The Blue Coat School, Oldham: Current information

 Recent government grants have enabled the school to venture into a multimillion-pound building scheme.
 So far additions have been a wheelchair lift to increase disabled access; and the reconstruction and further reconstruction of the school's main entrance.
 In 1994 the school completed a major fund-raising campaign, enabling it to build a new science department building, which was completed in 1995.
-Completed in 2005, the new multimillion-pound sports hall opened on the west side of the school grounds, and due to this increase in PE space, the school has converted the old girls' gym into the new whole-school restaurant, also this building was extended with more eating areas downstairs, and a second floor mezzanine for the 6th form students.
+Completed in 2005, the new multimillion-pound sports hall opened on the east side of the school grounds, and due to this increase in PE space, the school has converted the old girls' gym into the new whole-school restaurant, also this building was extended with a second floor mezzanine for the 6th form students.
 With the whole school catered for in the restaurant, the house block which contained the old canteens was closed down.
-This has now been turned from a dated 1960s 6 classroom building into a 12 classroom 21st century building still housing the 3 houses on each floor.
+This has now been turned from a dated 1960s 6 classroom building into a 12 classroom 21st century building now housing year 7, 8 & 9 rather than the 3 houses.

 Also, the building near the entrance gates has been refurbished and had structural work done, forming a new building for more music activities, such as those who have music lessons (vocal, strings, brass and more) to improve musical abilities.

 The Blue Coat school serves a broad catchment area, providing an education for those who live in the areas of Oldham, Manchester, Tameside and Rochdale.
 Physically, the school is located within easy walking distance of Oldham Town Centre.
 Currently, there are around 1100 pupils in the main school, with an additional 300 in the sixth form.
 There are also over 150 members of staff, teaching or otherwise.

 During a school year, there are three communions (Christmas, Easter and end of year) and the assemblies during the school time have a strong Christian theme.
 Reflecting the strong Christian ethos of the school, Religious Studies continues to be compulsory taught subject for pupils at GCSE level.